su-fcit-hasan/.github/profile/README.md

 This github repository is to host code and learn by doing what is taught in the labs, lectures.
 Wishing you a happy learning experience.

 [Hasan Ali Khattak](https://github.com/hasanalikhattak)
-Associate Professor FCIT

-Sohar University
+Associate Professor FCIT, Sohar University